C-F-K/bb-xapi-recipes/README.md

  - as a *start/end script* which is executed once for each run of the whole transform;
  - as a *transform script* which is executed once for each row.

+Importantly, variables declared in a start script are available to the transform scripts also.
 The scripts here use start scripts to perform initialization and transform scripts to fill in values based on row data; end scripts are not used.

 ## Capitalized variable names